juiceboxint/breakpoint-events/README.md

 });
 ```

-Because of this, you will want to write your hooked functions in such a way that the actions are only performed once regardless of how many times the function is called.
+Because of the way this is done, you will want to write your hooked functions in such a way that the actions are only performed once regardless of how many times the function is called.
 For instance, if you need to move an element to another place in the DOM on `md` and `lg`, your function should check to make sure it's not already been moved first before trying to move it.

 If the `modelSelector` does not match an element on the page when the plugin is initialized, the plugin will abort early and will not listen for the `resize` event on the window.
 The `modelSelector` should point to an element that is always present on the page no matter what, not something that is created or removed dynamically.
-(However, if you'd prefer, it can be a zero-height element that exists only for this script to watch.)
+(If you'd prefer, it can be a zero-height element that exists only for this script to watch.)

 ### Alternative methods for detecting breakpoints with JavaScript ###